 - Automated investigation and response: Use advanced alerts and triggers to set up security workflows for incident response, and leverage included security playbooks (back-end policies) with best practices and recommendations that launch automatically when an alert is triggered.

-- Real-time reports: View advanced reporting dashboards that monitor the performance of your ATP, which are accessed in the Office 365 Security & Compliance Center, and gain better insights to imminent or potential threats.
+- Real-time reports: View advanced reporting dashboards that monitor the performance of your ATP, which are accessed in the Microsoft 365 Security & Compliance Center, and gain better insights to imminent or potential threats.
 The dashboards are cleanly organised and easy for non-technical users and admin to get a detailed overview of data security at a glance.

 - Threat simulation: You can use ATP to simulate threats for better identification and prevention.